aidsrentfree/aidsrentfree.github.io/docs/module-repository.md

 - Updated [Scaly Yuri](#scalyuri) module with V4 successor.
 - Updated [The King James Bible](#the-king-james-bible) module with V4 successor.

-(17th November, 2021)

-- To make it easier to see at a glance, I've reordered V4 modules to be above V3 modules.
-- Updated [Futarotica](#futarotica) module with V4 successor.

 ***

 ## [Table of Contents](#modules)